 Conduct your research starting with creditable jewellers and find an item of jewellery that matches yours for carat clarity, colour and weight.
 Compare prices with your item.
 After several comparisons use the average price to estimate the value.

 Watches should be easier to value.
 They come with information stamped on the casing that makes them simple to identify.
-Searching an online appraisal tool should give you an approximate figure.
+Searching an online appraisal tool, such as this one provided by Watch Patrol, should give you an approximate figure.

 Research each item thoroughly.
 Don’t use one type of valuation only.
 Multiple valuations will help you gain a far more accurate figure of how much it costs to replace them.

 Will I be covered if I take my jewellery abroad?